lawrencejones/diggit/README.md

 task and coding context to help them understand and change large codebases reliably, giving them useful information about relevant historical changes as they work.

+## Spikes

+### 1 - Code Growth

+Can we pull data from a repo that enables us to identify how the architectural shape of the project changed over time?

+This represents an experiment in data parsing and presentation.
+Aims are to gain familiarity with the git API and gain some experience with data visualisation toolkits, along with extract genuine insights from the code.

 ## References

+#### [1] Code as a Crime Scene - http://www.adamtornhill.com/articles/crimescene/codeascrimescene.htm

+- Motivation on why we want data; 60% of project cost is in maintainance
+- "...we want to optimize any aspect of software development, maintenance is the most important part to focus on"
+- Intuition doesn't scale
+- Problem similar to that of geographically profiling criminal activities in an effort to predict next occurances